Refinitiv Robust Foundation API (RFA) - Java

 RFA Java supports multi-threaded programming.
 It also includes a generic set of logging and configuration interfaces that can be used by applications to log application-specific messages and to perform its own configuration.

-RFA Java supports connectivity to the Elekton Real Time, a low-latency consolidated global data feed that delivers full tick, depth-of-market data, and the Thomson Reuters Enterprise Platform (TREP) for real-time, through the Reuters Domain Models (RDM).
+RFA Java supports connectivity to the Refinitiv Real-Time, a low-latency consolidated global data feed that delivers full tick, depth-of-market data, and RTDS, through the Refinitiv Domain Models (RDM).